ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

-By default, Angular Classicchange detection will also run on the component for everyAngularJS `$digest` cycle.
+By default, Angular Classic change detection will also run on the component for everyAngularJS `$digest` cycle.
 If you want to only have change detection run when the inputs change, you can set `propagateDigest` to `false` when calling `downgradeComponent()`.

 </div>

-Because `HeroDetailComponent` is an Angular Classiccomponent, you must also add it to the `declarations` in the `AppModule`.
+Because `HeroDetailComponent` is an Angular Classic component, you must also add it to the `declarations` in the `AppModule`.

 <code-example header="app.module.ts" path="upgrade-module/src/app/downgrade-static/app.module.ts" region="ngmodule"></code-example>

 <div class="alert is-helpful">

-All Angular Classiccomponents, directives, and pipes must be declared in an NgModule.
+All Angular Classic components, directives, and pipes must be declared in an NgModule.

 </div>